 True to form, Lively favored a more classic look—and we can't stop staring at those glossy waves.
 Part your hair to one side, use a flatiron to create S-waves, and mist on some of Tigi's Bed Head Masterpiece Shine Hairspray (£11) for flexible hold and luster.

 Excuse us while we lose it over Hill's flawless demonstration on how to make '80s makeup look modern.
 The full brows, sculpted cheekbones, and punchy lip are definitely a nod to that "more is more" decade, but the wet-look chignon and gilded eye add restraint.

-Get the fuschia-red lip with the help of Nars's Velvet Gloss Lip Pencil ($26) in Mexican Rose, and borrow the eye look with NYX's Hot Singles Eye Shadow ($4) in Gold Lust.
-Hill has genetics to thank for those incredible brows, but Revlon's Pencil & Gel Duo ($6) will help anyone out through thick and thin.
+Get the fuschia-red lip with the help of Nars's Velvet Gloss Lip Pencil (£19) in Mexican Rose, and borrow the eye look with NYX's Hot Singles Eye Shadow (£4) in Gold Lust.
+Hill has genetics to thank for those incredible brows, but Revlon's Brow Fantasy Pencil & Gel Duo (£8) will help anyone out through thick and thin.

 The french braid is slightly messy, as is Baldwin's eye makeup—and yet it all just works.
-To get the same "next-day" eye look, use a kohl pencil along your waterline and smudge on some charcoal cream shadow (like the dark gray hue in Revlon's Precious Metals Illuminance Creme Shadow palette, $8).
+To get the same "next-day" eye look, use a kohl pencil along your waterline and smudge on some charcoal cream shadow like Charlotte Tilbury Eyes to Mesmerise (£22) in Veruschka.
 Don't worry about smudges or creasing—that's just part of the DGAF vibe.

-Which look is your favorite?
+Which look is your favourite?
 Sound off below.